HuiLin0220/huilin0220.github.io/_pages/about.md

 layout: about
 title: about
 permalink: /
-subtitle: <a href='https://sites.northwestern.edu/ivpl/'> iVPL lab at at Northwestern University</a>
+subtitle: <a href='https://sites.northwestern.edu/ivpl/'> iVPL lab, Northwestern University</a>

 profile: